Clem0908/SmartDash/README.md

 - Automaticly set up `cfg.txt` in Live for Speed configuration within `Server.java`

-- Better handling of the app crashing when `Connection` is clicked multiple times

 - Implement new 0.7E lights (fog, beam, full beam)

 ## Screenshots